0x4D31/finch/README.md

 Contributions, bug reports and feature requests are welcome!
 Please open an issue or pull request.
 Ensure tests pass and `golangci‑lint` reports no warnings before submitting patches.

+## Disclaimer

+Finch is a personal, after-hours project by Adel “0x4D31” Ka.
+While its open-source release has been approved by my employer, it is **not** developed, maintained, or endorsed by them.

+This tool is intended to help defenders detect, filter, or deceive unwanted traffic.
+Any other use—offensive, unlawful, or otherwise—is beyond the intended scope.
+I accept no responsibility or liability for such misuse.

 ## License

 Finch is developed by Adel “0x4D31” Ka and licensed under the [Apache License 2.0](LICENSE).
 It relies on the [fingerproxy](https://github.com/wi1dcard/fingerproxy) package, also licensed under Apache‑2.0.
 The integrated JA4H fingerprinting method is licensed under the [FoxIO License 1.1](https://github.com/FoxIO-LLC/ja4/blob/main/LICENSE) and includes certain usage restrictions.